migrationsKB/migrationsKB.github.io/MGKB/index.md

-* The following query requests the top-10 hashtags co-occuring with the entity label containing "refugee".
+* The following query requests the top-10 hashtags co-occurring with the entity label containing "refugee".

 ```sparql
 SELECT ?hastagLabel (count(distinct ?tweet) as ?num) WHERE {